E-AMAZE/E-AMAZE/README.md

 ### Hi there 👋

+## 🔭 I'm Ehtesham here planning to do something big....
+## 👯 I'm looking to collaborate on python projects and any project related to Data Science
+## 📫 You can reach me through e-mails. ### Email address - ehteshamansariadn@gmail.com
+## 😄 So you can pronouns me He/Him
+## ⚡ Fun Fact - Just meet me somewhere you would find it....

 <!--
 **E-AMAZE/E-AMAZE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.